davidfrantz/force/docs/source/howto/sentinel2-l1c.rst

 Download some data**
 """"""""""
 Instructions**
-After setting up your account, you should be able to download Sentinel-2 data via **FORCE L1AS**.
+After setting up your account, you should be able to download Sentinel-2 data via FORCE L1AS.
 As with any other FORCE program, you can display short usage instructions by executing the program without any parameters.